tabishshaikh90/Prayertime/README.markdown

 7. **Test the App**:
    - After reboot, the Raspberry Pi should automatically launch Chromium in kiosk mode, displaying the app at `http://localhost/prayertime`.
-   - Access the admin panel at `http://localhost/prayertime/admin.html` from another device on the same network to configure location, calculation method, and audio settings.
+   - Access the admin panel at `http://localhost/prayertime/admin.html` from another device on the same network to configure location, calculation method, and alarm settings.

-8. **Optional: Connect to a Display**:
-   - For devices like the ELECROW ESP32 7.0 Inch HMI, ensure the Raspberry Pi is connected via HDMI or compatible interface.
-   - Adjust display settings in the admin panel for optimal resolution and layout.

-9. **Audio Setup**:
+8. **Audio Setup**:
    - Connect a speaker to the Raspberry Pi’s audio jack or USB sound card.
    - Test Azan audio (`azan/fajr.mp3`) and buzzer (`azan/buzzer.mp3`) via the admin panel.

-### Troubleshooting
-- **No Display**: Ensure the Pi is connected to a monitor and Chromium is set to kiosk mode.
-- **API Errors**: Verify internet connectivity and check the Aladhan API URL in the app’s configuration.
-- **Audio Issues**: Confirm the speaker is connected and test audio files in the admin panel.
-- **Browser Console**: Open Chromium’s developer tools (Ctrl+Shift+I) to debug JavaScript or API issues.

 ## Usage